Film is, by definition, moving image.

 The open frames, projected shadows, the careful planning of each of the scenes.

-That environment made it even more terrible the development of it.
+clear That environment made it even more terrible the development of it.

 return to it a little more forward.